pmndrs/react-three-fiber/markdown/pitfalls.md

 ---

-Threejs loaders give you the ability to load async assets (models, textures, etc), but they are probablic.
+Threejs loaders give you the ability to load async assets (models, textures, etc), but they are problematic.

 #### ❌ This re-fetches, re-parses for every component instance